University Election 2026

 What Is Elected?

-In the university election, you can vote for three committees:
+In the university election, students vote for three committees:

 - Senate